jappeace/jappeaceApplication/content/failing-in-haskell.md

 We want all these properties to make debugging easier.
 This allows you to solve complicated bugs within minutes.
-We structure the program in such a way that it tells what goes wrong, where and why.
+We structure the program so that it tells what goes wrong, where and why.
 This isn't magic.
 It takes effort, but not magic at all.

 I'll describe how to achieve above properties with some